 Ability Score Improvement: When you reach 4th level, and again at 8th, 10th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can’t increase an ability score above 20 using this feature.

-Veteran Scars: By 7th level, your saving throws are increased by your Constitution modifier.
+Veteran Scars: By 7th level, your saving throws are increased by your Constitution modifier (minimum of 1).

 Improved Exploits: Starting at 14th level, many of your Exploits become more powerful.

 Respite: At the 15th level, you and friendly creatures with you are able to take a short rest after only 10 minutes.
 You cannot use this feature again until you finish a long rest.

 Exploit Mastery: At 20th level, you know all the Exploits listed in the table above.